AshuJoshi/environmentalSensing/README.md

 2. Capture and upload images to an [Amazon S3](https://aws.amazon.com/s3/) bucket.
 3. The project also uses the [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to enable remote access to the Raspberry Pi.
 4. How to use [AWS IoT Rules](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) to log data to [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/)

+A second version of the project retains the temperature, humidity, pressure, CO2, tvoc, proximity, and replaces the camera and the range sensor with a pH sensor from Atlas Scientific in a smaller enclosure.
+The source code remains the same.

+## Applications

+### pH

+The pH sensor can be used to monitor several industrial and agricultural parameters:

+1. Dough Fermentation
+2. Soil pH - different crops and plants need specific levels of pH in the soil.

 ## Hardware and Mechanical